 Every so often, the calendar causes us to have to watch what we are doing.
-This year, 2009, some employers will have to deal with an extra pay period, if they pay on a bi-weekly basis.
+In some years, most recently 2009, employers will have to deal with an extra pay period, if they pay on a bi-weekly basis.
 How does this happen?
-If you pay every other Thursday, you will have 27 periods in 2009.
-Or, if you pay on Fridays and you pay the day before a holiday you will also end up with 27 pay periods, because Christmas falls on a Friday.
+If you pay every other Thursday, you will have 27 periods in some years.
+Or, if you pay on Fridays and you pay the day before a holiday, you will also end up with 27 pay periods, because Christmas falls on a Friday.

-So if you started counting and figured out that you will be paying salaried employees over 27 pay periods in 2009, you probably realized that, if you do nothing different, you will be paying them more in 2009 than you might have intended.
+So if you started counting and figured out that you will be paying salaried employees over 27 pay periods in a year, you probably realized that, if you do nothing different, you will be paying them more in a year than you might have intended.
 So what do you do?

 The American Institute of Professional Bookkeepers (AIPB) has some suggestions: